 This sketch is for a sculpture series.
 I always feel a twinkle of joy when I see a blank sign or a marker that has lost its meaning.
 These objects draw our attention, but have nothing to say (like some people I know).

 Working on an idea for a new sculpture.
 Pictured here, garment silhouettes are traced and cut from thin sheets of copper and distorted to appear as if they are caught in a whirlwind.

 From 2002-2007, I was in an arts collective called Tag Projects.
 We built community, self-produced five exhibitions, sold work, and even got a rave review from Holland Cotter in The New York Times!

 You likely do not know this, but in addition to being a sculptor, I am a lover of industrial design.
 I have many sketches for functional objects, especially designs for furniture.
-Today, on this solstice, I am giving myself permission to share them with you, alongside my artworks.
+Here is a design for a full-size folding screen.
+It takes its form from a deconstructed shirt cuff

 The COVID-19 Pandemic is tragic on so many levels.
 When I learned that those infected and hospitalized were being separated from their loved ones, potentially dying among strangers, I felt a profound sense of grief.
 And as the pandemic progresses, seeing how it has disproportionally affected communities of color and the immigrant populations of New York City has shed new light on inequality and systemic racism.